hhaji/Deep-Learning/README.md

     ```

     * Blog: [How to Load, Convert, and Save Images With the Keras API](https://machinelearningmastery.com/how-to-load-convert-and-save-images-with-the-keras-api/) by Jason Brownlee
-    * Blog: [Classify butterfly images with deep learning in Keras](https://towardsdatascience.com/classify-butterfly-images-with-deep-learning-in-keras-b3101fe0f98) by Bert Carremans
+    * Blog: [Classify Butterfly Images with Deep Learning in Keras](https://towardsdatascience.com/classify-butterfly-images-with-deep-learning-in-keras-b3101fe0f98) by Bert Carremans
     Read the part of Data augmentation of images
     * Blog: [Keras ImageDataGenerator Methods: An Easy Guide](https://medium.com/datadriveninvestor/keras-imagedatagenerator-methods-an-easy-guide-550ecd3c0a92) by Ashish Verma